The distribution of the multiplicative index of algebraic numbers over residue classes: The distribution of the index over residue classes

 and note that the argument is a multiplicative function in $v.$ We apply the Euler product identity to evaluate the sum and obtain

 which can be rewritten as

 On inserting this in \eqref{mademultiplicative} and noting that the proof is completed. \end{proof}

-The densities we are interested in can be expressed as a finite linear combination involving the constants $B_{\chi}(r)$.
+The density $\dens_G(a,d)$ can be expressed as a finite linear combination involving the constants $B_{\chi}(r)$.
 Our result generalizes \cite[Thm.
-5]{moree} by Moree, who dealt with the case $F=K=\mathbb Q$ and $G$ of rank $1$. \begin{thm} {\rm (under GRH)}.
+5]{moree} by Moree, who dealt with the case $F=K=\mathbb Q$ and $G$ of rank $1$. \begin{thm} {\rm(under GRH)}.
 Let $a$ and $d$ be two natural numbers.
 Put $d'=d/(a,d)$.
 Assuming that the function $C(n)$, defined in \eqref{Cndef}, is explicitly given, we can write